Viroqua | Western Technical College

 Additional Admission Requirements:

-To enroll in the Nursing Assistant program, first apply for admission to the College, then read the program’s Essential Functions, complete a background check, and provide proof of immunization (including a TB Test*).
+To enroll in the Nursing Assistant program, first apply for admission to the College, then electronically sign the program's Technical Standards, complete a background check, and provide proof of immunization (including a TB Test*).
 Please see the details below.

 * Tuberculosis (TB) Test